 The Texas offense of Unlawful Disclosure or Promotion of Intimate Visual Material is a controversial new “Revenge Porn” law that restricts what you can do with photographs and videos depicting nudity or sexual conduct.
-If the photograph is covered under the law, then without the person’s consent, it can’t be posted on the internet or sent anywhere else if the individual would be harmed and also could be identified.
+If the photograph is covered under the law, then this law says it can’t be posted on the internet or sent anywhere else without the depicted person’s consent if the individual would be harmed and also could be identified.
 The law also prohibits using the release of types of photos in a threatening manner.

 SEX CRIMES ATTORNEY FAQs

 This law applies to photographs and videos that depict “another person with the person’s intimate parts exposed or engaged in sexual conduct.”
 Passed as part of Senate Bill 1135 during the 85th Legislative Session in the Relationship Privacy Act (the “RPA”), the Texas state legislature created both criminal and civil liabilities1 for people who disclose so-called “Revenge Porn.”
-The criminal law statute also describes three affirmative defenses and describes two circumstances that may not be used as a defense.
+The law in the Penal Code also describes three affirmative defenses and describes two circumstances that may not be used as a defense.

 Have you been charged with Unlawful Disclosure or Promotion of Intimate Visual Material?
-Call sex crimes defense lawyer Paul Saputo at (888) 239-9305.
+Call sex crimes defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 The law has been criticized as being unconstitutional in that it is a content-based restriction on free speech without an allowed exception, and I suspect that there will certainly be some cases where the government’s lawyers will abuse this law and its constitutionality will eventually be addressed in court.